openwisp/openwisp-docs/developer/google-code-in.rst

 of how OpenWISP can be used and will help us to write more documentation and tutorials on how to use it.

-Learn to use OpenWRT
+Learn to use OpenWrt
 ~~~~~~~~~~~~~~~~~~~~

-OpenWRT is one of the most important technologies in OpenWISP, therefore
+OpenWrt is one of the most important technologies in OpenWISP, therefore
 we consider important that students learn the basics of how it works
 and how OpenWISP can control it.

-**Hint**: start with using a virtual instance of OpenWRT in virtualbox,
+**Hint**: start with using a virtual instance of OpenWrt in virtualbox,
-then when you feel ready get a `cheap OpenWRT compatible device
+then when you feel ready get a `cheap OpenWrt compatible device
 <https://forum.openwrt.org/t/cheap-openwrt-hardware-to-move-first-steps-with-openwrt/23569>`_
 that you can use for testing and development.
-A full list of the OpenWRT
+A full list of the OpenWrt
-compatible hardware is available in the official `OpenWRT Website
+compatible hardware is available in the official `OpenWrt Website
 <https://openwrt.org/toh/start>`_.

 Full stack knowledge